gbb/numpy-simple-select/README.md

 numpy-simple-select
 ===================

-This is a complete reimplementation of the 'select' function in numpy to fix long-standing bugs, improve speed in a common use case and improve internal documentation.
+This is a drop-in replacement for the 'select' function in numpy.
+It has been reimplemented to fix long-standing bugs, improve speed in a common use case and improve internal documentation.

 It is a follow-up to my posts in the numpy repository: